POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Introduction

-In this paper, we evaluate the sensitivity of POEMMA to transient sources for both long and short neutrino bursts.
-The layout of the paper is as follows.
-We begin in Sec.~\ref{sec:2} with a calculation of the effective area, the exposure, and the sensitivity of POEMMA to neutrino fluxes.
-In Sec.~\ref{sec:3}, we describe our calculation of the expected number of events from flaring neutrino sources and the maximum luminosity distances for detecting a single neutrino event for various source classes, as well as providing descriptions of astrophysical neutrino source models that are the most favorable in terms of detection for POEMMA.
-We also provide a brief discussion of POEMMA's sensitivity and sky coverage in the context of two astrophysical scenarios and draw comparisons with IceCube and GRAND200k.
+In this paper, we calculate the neutrino sensitivity of POEMMA for both long and short transient events, and evaluate the prospects for detecting neutrinos from several candidate transient astrophysical source classes.
+Section~\ref{sec:2} presents the calculation of POEMMA's effective area, exposure and sensitivity to neutrino fluences.
+In Sec.~\ref{sec:3}, we describe our calculation of the expected numbers of events from flaring neutrino sources and discuss POEMMA's sky coverage in terms of detecting neutrinos according to two astrophysical models for two distinct ToO scenarios of multi-messenger follow-up observations and neutrino-only observations.
+Section~\ref{sec:3} also provides the maximum luminosity distances for detecting a single neutrino event for several astrophysical neutrino models and descriptions of the most promising source classes for ToO observations with POEMMA based on the occurrence of transient events, modeled as a Poisson process.
 We conclude in Sec.~\ref{sec:4}.
-Some details for the effective area evaluation are included in Appendix~\ref{app:a}, and a discussion of considerations in setting the photo-electron (PE) threshold in the stereo and dual cases appears in Appendix \ref{app:aprime}.
-Appendix \ref{app:b} shows the relation between isotropic equivalent source characteristics and the fluence observed at a source luminosity distance.
-Appendix \ref{app:c} outlines some other detectable transient source classes.
+Additional details for the effective area evaluation are included in Appendix~\ref{app:a}, and a discussion of considerations in setting the photo-electron (PE) threshold in the ToO-stereo and ToO-dual cases appears in Appendix~\ref{app:aprime}.
+Appendix~\ref{app:adoubleprime} provides detailed discussions of POEMMA's angular resolution and backgrounds for ToO observations.
+Appendix~\ref{app:b} discusses the relationship between isotropic equivalent source characteristics and the fluence observed at a source luminosity distance.
+Appendix~\ref{app:c} provides descriptions of additional proposed astrophysical neutrino source classes.